 I absolutely adore this cake, it is not a cheesecake per se, the cotton part refers to it’s amazing soft touch and texture.
 It is very hit and miss with people though, the little Tapita (now 4 and a half, yikes!) and my husband didn’t like it but a couple of the school run mums loved it.

 Now, before starting to cook I generally like to lay out all the ingredients in bowls.
 It keeps me sane and it means that (when distracted by a child, email or door bell) I always can remember what has already gone in and what hasn’t by looking at what is missing.
 This is one of those recipes where having all ingredients laid out comes in handy and makes it much faster.

-If you're in the UK with your Thermie make sure you come join me at the coolest Facebook group, Thermomix Owners UK.
+If you’re in the UK with your Thermie make sure you come join me at the coolest Facebook group, Thermo Cooking UK with Feisty Tapas.
 We are a bit random, a bit thermogeeky, a tad gadget obsessed but, most of all, we are a fun, supportive, independent Thermomix group.

 Before scrolling down to the recipe, let me give you a hint of what’s coming up on the blog soon.

 |What?
 More cake?
 Oh yes!
 And this time with quark, you will find the recipe for Thermomix Quark Cake here.|

 Japanese Cotton Cheesecake

 – 6 large eggs